pytorch/xla/docs/quantized_ops.md

 Quantized Operations for XLA device (Experimental feature)
 --------------------------

-This document describes how to enable quantization on XLA device by the quantized operations.
+This document outlines how to utilize quantized operations to enable quantization on XLA devices.

-XLA Quantized ops provide a high level abstraction on the quantized operations. (e.g. blockwise int4 quantized matmul) The XLA quantized ops are equiavlent to the quantized CUDA kernels in the CUDA world ([example](https://github.com/vllm-project/vllm/blob/main/csrc/quantization/gptq/q_gemm.cu)).
+XLA Quantized ops offer a high-level abstraction for quantized operations (e.g., blockwise int4 quantized matrix multiplication).
+These ops are analogous to quantized CUDA kernels ([example](https://github.com/vllm-project/vllm/blob/main/csrc/quantization/gptq/q_gemm.cu)) in the CUDA ecosystem, providing similar functionality and performance benefits within the XLA framework.

 **NOTE:** Currently this is classified as experimental feature.
 It's API specifics will change in the next (2.5) release.